 John R. Dunning (1907-1975) was an American physicist.

 In 1939, Dunning led the American research team verifying fission of the uranium atom.
 During the Manhattan Project, Dunning led the day-to-day operations and research at the Substitute Alloy Materials Lab (SAM) at Columbia.
-He conducted work on gaseous diffusion to separate uranium isotopes.
-This method was used by the Manhattan Project to separate U-235 from U-238 in the manufacture of the atomic bomb.
+SAM was an experimental group tasked with the development of a uranium enrichment process.
+Dunning conducted work on the gaseous diffusion method, and his research into the challenges of uranium enrichment played a crucial role in the Manhattan Project.

 Dunning became Columbia’s Thayer Lindsley Professor of Applied Science in 1946.
 When the Atomic Energy Commission (AEC) and the Office of Naval Research partnered with Columbia University to construct a laboratory for postwar nuclear research (Nevis Laboratories), Dunning served as the project’s scientific director.
 Also in 1946, President Truman awarded Dunning the Medal of Merit—the highest honor the President bestows upon civilians.

 Beginning in 1950, Dunning ended his direct involvement in scientific research when he accepted the deanship of Columbia’s school of engineering.
 He served on that post nineteen years, resigning in 1969.
 Dunning also served as a member on the board of directors of the Oak Ridge Institute of Nuclear Studies, as well as Columbia’s director of scientific research and chairman of the committee on government‐aided research.

 Dr. John R. Dunning died on August 25, 1975.